 We strive for accuracy, balance and fairness in our coverage but we are only as good as our sources, most of which are Mexico’s leading newspapers and magazines.

-Mexico News Daily has built a loyal readership.
-Average monthly readership during the third quarter of 2018 has been 315,000.
-More than 29,000 readers have signed up to receive our email newsletters, Mexico News Today, a summary of the latest news and stories delivered three times a week, and the News Alert.
-We also have 26,000 fans of our page on Facebook, on which we post a summary of every story we publish.
+Mexico News Daily has built a strong readership.
+Average monthly readers total 555,000, of whom 8,000 are paid subscribers.
+More than 90,000 readers receive our email newsletters, Mexico News Today, a summary of the latest news and stories delivered three times a week; The Whole Enchilada, a daily news summary; and the News Alert, issued whenever a major story is breaking.
+We also have more than 36,000 followers of our page on Facebook, on which we post a summary of every story we publish.

 One of the biggest challenges we have faced since we launched has been striking a balance between good news and bad.
 In 2014 there was optimism in Mexico and abroad: the outlook for economic growth was good and crime rates were dropping.
 A year later, our content began to change.
 Bit by bit the news was getting worse: more crime, more violence, and little indication that sweeping structural reforms were doing much to trigger the hoped-for growth, curb corruption and create a criminal justice system that would actually punish wrongdoing.

 Not much has changed since; a lot of the news is still bad, sometimes it’s just plain ugly.
 What has changed is our strategy: we continue to publish the bad stuff but we also look harder for the good news.

 Tony Richards, Editor & Publisher